ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 2\.5DEVELOPEEXRPERIEN(DCX)E

- e lock file is not for concurrency management to avoid deadlocks; it's designed to lock in place a specific instance of the dependency graph.
+The lock file is not for concurrency management to avoid deadlocks; it's designed to lock in place a specific instance of the dependency graph.
 You should be committing these lock files and making sure other devel - opers and any build systems use them. e lock file helps guarantee that everyone on the team has installed an identical set of dependencies.

 If your chosen programming language does not provide those tools, then